repobee/repobee/docs/plugins.rst

 .. _builtins:

-Built-in Plugins for ``repomate clone``
+Built-in Plugins for ``repobee clone``
 =======================================
-Repomate currently ships with two built-in plugins:
+RepoBee currently ships with two built-in plugins:
-:py:mod:`~repomate.ext.javac` and :py:mod:`~repomate.ext.pylint`.
+:py:mod:`~repobee.ext.javac` and :py:mod:`~repobee.ext.pylint`.
 The former
 attempts to compile all ``.java`` files in each cloned repo, while the latter runs pylint_ on every ``.py`` file in each cloned repo.
-These plugins are mostly meant to serve as demonstarations of how to implement simple plugins in the ``repomate`` package itself.
+These plugins are mostly meant to serve as demonstarations of how to implement simple plugins in the ``repobee`` package itself.

 ``pylint``
 ----------
-The :py:mod:`~repomate.ext.pylint` plugin is fairly simple: it finds all ``.py`` files in the repo, and runs ``pylint`` on them individually.
+The :py:mod:`~repobee.ext.pylint` plugin is fairly simple: it finds all ``.py`` files in the repo, and runs ``pylint`` on them individually.
 For each file ``somefile.py``, it stores the output in the file ``somefile.py.lint`` in the same directory.
-That's it, the :py:mod:`~repomate.ext.pylint` plugin has no other features, it just does its thing.
+That's it, the :py:mod:`~repobee.ext.pylint` plugin has no other features, it just does its thing.

 .. important::